azrtools/apimtpl/README.md

 ### Parameters

 To reference parameters in your configuration, use the `parameter` key.
-Parameter value can be set using the top-level `parameters` key.
+Parameter values can be set using the top-level `parameters` key.

 ```yaml
 parameters: